carpentriesoffline/git-novice/episodes/09-conflict.md

 This line added to Wolfman's copy
 ```

-and then push the change to GitHub:
+and then push the change to Gitea:

 ```bash
 $ git add mars.txt